MGIC: Multigrid-in-Channels Neural Network Architectures: Introduction

 In this work, we aim to obtain full connectivity between the channels of convolutional neural networks using locally grouped convolutions \textit{only}.
-To obtain this, we adopt the multigrid approach \cite{trottenberg2000multigrid} that is known to be effective in solving various large problems using local processing only on a hierarchy of grids or meshes.
-Such multigrid methods are primarily used to solve differential equations and other graphical problems (e.g., Markov chains, \cite{sterck2011fast}).
+To obtain this, we adopt the multigrid approach \cite{briggs2000multigrid} that is known to be effective in solving various large problems using local processing only on a hierarchy of grids or meshes.
+Such multigrid methods are primarily used to solve differential equations and other graphical problems (e.g., Markov chains, \cite{de2008multilevel}).
 They are based on a principle that a local iterative solution process on a fine grid can effectively eliminate errors that involve short distances on the grid (also known as, ``smoothing'') but cannot reduce long-distance errors.
 Such errors can be approximated on a coarser grid, leading to two advantages.
 First, coarse grid procedures are less expensive than fine grid procedures as they involve fewer grid points.
 Second, traversing different scales leads to faster convergence.
 An alternative interpretation of this paradigm is that the multigrid hierarchy efficiently transfers information across all the grid points using local processing only, at a different scale at each level.
 Classical multigrid methods rely on the multiscale representation of functions in space but can also be used to tackle temporal problems \cite{falgout2014parallel}.
+Multigrid has been abundantly applied in the context of partial differential equations \cite{briggs2000multigrid}, but also in other areas such as optimization \cite{brandt2003multigrid,borzi2009multigrid,treister2016multilevel}, Markov chains \cite{de2008multilevel}, and graphs \cite{livne2012lean,napov2017efficient}.
+Multigrid approaches have also been used to warm-start the training of CNNs on high-resolution images with training on low-resolution images \cite{haber2018learning}, adopting a multiscale approach in space.
+Similarly, \cite{MultigridNN, pelt2018mixed, he2019mgnet} define multiscale architectures that extract and combine features from different resolution images scales.
+The DeepLabV3 architecture for semantic segmentation \cite{chen2017rethinking} also exploits multiscale representations.
+Other works \cite{chen2018big, Chen:2019tp, wang2019elastic} present different strategies to exploit the spatial multiscale structure and representation of the feature maps throughout CNNs to improve the performance of standard networks.
+Multigrid has also been used in the layer dimension for residual networks, e.g., to warm-start the training of a deep network by interpolating the weights of a trained shallow network with a larger step size \cite{chang2017multi}, and improving or parallelizing the training through the layers~\cite{guenther2020layer,kopanivcakova2021globally}.
+While the mentioned works apply the multigrid idea either in space or in layers (depth), in this work we use the multigrid idea in the channel space (width).